A note about the uniform distribution on the intersection of a simplex and a sphere: A local limit theorem

-From here, it is easy to argue that the distribution of $(Y_1+Y_2+Y_3, Y_1^2+Y_2^2+Y_3^2)$ is absolutely continuous with respect to the Lebesgue measure on~$\rr^2$.
-Moreover, by Theorem 7.14 of \cite{rudin87} and the last inequality, the Radon-Nikodym derivative is uniformly bounded. \end{proof}
+Clearly, $A_x$ is either empty, or is a two-dimensional annulus whose area is bounded by $C\delta$.
+It follows that $\vol(A)\le C\delta^2$.
+From here, it is easy to argue that the distribution of $(Y_1+Y_2+Y_3, Y_1^2+Y_2^2+Y_3^2)$ is absolutely continuous with respect to the Lebesgue measure on~$\rr^2$, with uniformly bounded density (see Theorem 7.14 in \cite{rudin87}). \end{proof}

 \begin{lmm} The sequence $V_n:= n^{-1/2}(\sum_1^n (Y_i-1),\; \sum_1^n (Y_i^2-\beta))$ satisfies a uniform local limit theorem, meaning that there is a non-degenerate Gaussian density $\rho$ on $\rr^2$ such that if $\rho_n$ is the probability density of $V_n$, then